b3rs3rk/gpustat-unraid/README.md

 # gpustat-unraid
 An UnRAID plugin for displaying GPU status

-## Pre-Requisites
+## Prerequisites

 #### NVIDIA:
-- UnRAID 6.9.0 Beta 34 and below needs one of the following
+    - UnRAID 6.9.0 Beta 34 and below needs one of the following:
       * UNRAID-Nvidia Plugin with Nvidia Kernel Installed
       * Custom Kernel build with Nvidia drivers (e.g. end of the original post in this [thread](https://forums.unraid.net/topic/92865-support-ich777-nvidiadvbzfsiscsimft-kernel-helperbuilder-docker/))
-- UnRAID 6.9.0 Beta 35 and newer needs one of the following
+    - UnRAID 6.9.0 Beta 35 and newer needs one of the following:
       * Nvidia Plugin by @ich777 from Community Apps
       * Custom Kernel build with Nvidia drivers (e.g. end of the original post in this [thread](https://forums.unraid.net/topic/92865-support-ich777-nvidiadvbzfsiscsimft-kernel-helperbuilder-docker/))

 #### INTEL:
     - UnRAID (All Versions)
       * Intel GPU TOP plugin by @ich777 from Community Apps

 Note: From an UnRAID console if `nvidia-smi` (NVIDIA) or `intel_gpu_top` (Intel) cannot be found or run for any reason, the plugin will fail for that vendor.
 If neither command exists, the plugin install will fail.